TeamTopologies/Thin-Platform-template/README.md

 * Slack - Channel:
 * Phone - Phone number:

-_To ask for help, information, or provide feeback_
+_To ask for support or provide feeback_

 Contact via any of these:
 * Slack - Channel: